halilb/react-native-photo-browser/README.md

               .
               .
               .
-              new ReactImageZoom() // add this manager
+              new PhotoViewPackage() // add this manager
           );
         }
       };